 The District has implemented policies and procedures related to the early detection of potentially violent behaviors.
-Each Building Principal is responsible for the dissemination of informative materials regarding the early detection of potentially violent behaviors to employees and parents each school year.
+Each Building Principal is responsible for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including but not limited to the identification of family, community, and environmental factors to teachers, administrators, school personnel, including school bus drivers and monitors, parents and other persons in parental relation to students of the school district, students and other persons deemed appropriate to receive such information.
 In addition, employees shall receive training on the District's Code-of-Conduct and awareness training on violent behaviors, to be conducted or coordinated by the Superintendent of Schools.